aricasas/BEARR/README.md

 ## How to run

 ### Tests
-You can view the latest test results in github actions via our workflow and the time each test takes plus the maximium memory usage of all tests.
+You can view the latest test results in GitHub Actions via our workflow and the time each test takes, plus the maximum memory usage of all tests.
 #### Docker
-To run across all platforms you can use **docker** to run the project.
+To run across all platforms, you can use **docker** to run the project.
 ```bash
 git clone https://github.com/aricasas/BEARR.git
 cd BEARR